sgithens/harvest-integration-tutorial/README.md

 This is meant to act as a complete guide on how to integrate Harvest into an existing Django application, with all the nuts and bolts steps.
-Harvest is an incredibly useful library for exploring your data, however, it does have a lot of moving parts so the initial experience of putting it into an existing application (ie. not using the harvest init wizard for a new app) can be a bit daunting at first.
+Harvest is an incredibly useful library for exploring your data, however, it can have a lot of moving parts so the initial experience of putting it into an existing application (ie. not using the harvest init wizard for a new app) can be a bit daunting at first.
 These instructions will assume a basic familiarity with Django development and python development ( you know how to use virtualenv and pip ).
 It does not assume you've used backbone, marionette, or any of the python frameworks harvest depends on.

+Harvest is a fast moving application though, and because it's built for customization, you may want to install things so that you can do development against new versions and forks from github.
+This includes both the python modules, and uncompressed/uncompiled versions of the javascript, css, and front end materials.

 ## A quick overview